 Many professionals who have successful careers often share that they would not have gotten there without the advice and guidance of other wiser men and women.
 These people act as their mentors, supporting them in developing new skills, navigating political environments, challenging ideas, and expanding network.
 Nevertheless, mentoring does not always guarantee success as it depends on the mentor, the mentee as well as their mentoring relationship.
 In this plenary, the benefits of mentoring, the essential elements and other influencing factors (eg. Gender, organizational context) for its success are discussed.

 The pursuit of scholarly activities such as research, presentation and publication in health professions education facilitates the personal and professional growth as educators.
-We will discuss Boyer’s model of scholarship, Glassick’s standards for effective scholarship and how educators can craft a career as scholars who contribute meaningfully to the field.
-Most pertinent among the activities are communicating research results and findings, reporting implementation and evaluation of innovations and synthesizing the literature on a given topic through effective presentations and manuscript writing.
+The discussion on Boyer’s model of scholarship, Glassick’s standards for effective scholarship and how educators can craft a career as scholars was very meaningful and an eye-opening.
+Most pertinent among the activities were communicating research results and findings, reporting implementation and evaluation of innovations and synthesizing the literature on a given topic through effective presentations and manuscript writing.
 The oral and written forms of scholarly presentations, including publications, require a clear, systematic, purposeful and rigorous approach to have a significant impact on other educators or the field.
-Therefore, the workshop is proposed to engage health professions educators in enhancing their presentation style and writing for scholarship skills.
-Finally, most scholars write in groups and a discussion of collaborative writing would be essential for scholars today where collaborations cross geographical boundaries.
+The workshop was very engaging and supported the health professions educators in enhancing their presentation style and writing for scholarship skills.

 Bedside teaching is seen as one of the most important modalities in teaching a variety of clinical skills important for the medical profession, but its effective use is declining as recent clinical teaching and learning is shifting away from the bedside.
-However, the value of bedside teaching is very much important as it has been shown to improve students' diagnostic skills, provide students with authentic cases and most importantly to build therapeutic relationships with patients.
+However, the value of bedside teaching is very much important as it has been shown to improve students’ diagnostic skills, provide students with authentic cases and most importantly to build therapeutic relationships with patients.
 As bedside teaching is still relevant in HPE, a strategy needs to be devised to ensure the relevancy and effectiveness of bedside teaching.
 There has been recent work that emphasizes patient engagement in bedside teaching.
-In addition to discussing skills for efficient and effective bedside teaching, we will also discuss how to engage patients in these encounters in the Malaysian context.
-Faculty development in this area is useful.
+In addition to discussing skills for efficient and effective bedside teaching, the participants also discuss how to engage patients in these encounters in the Malaysian context.

 Workshop: Making Workplace-Based Learning Effective

 Workplace-based learning (WBL) is well recognised as one of the most effective approaches to translating theory into practice.
 Numerous factors can enhance the efficacy of workplace-based learning.
-This workshop aims to discuss the principles of WBL and various strategies to enhance students’ development through WBL, which is applicable to both undergraduate and postgraduate training.
-The workshop will also discuss the developmental approach to assessment such as roles of direct observation, feedback and practice improvement through coaching, and programmatic assessment to promote assessment for learning.
+This workshop discussed the principles of WBL and various strategies to enhance students’ development through WBL, which is applicable to both undergraduate and postgraduate training.
+The workshop also discussed the developmental approach to assessment such as roles of direct observation, feedback and practice improvement through coaching, and programmatic assessment to promote assessment for learning.

 Workshop on Feedback and Coaching: A Bidirectional Approach